iLynette/glam_it_up/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Special thank you to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for providing this awesome design.

 ## 📝 License